squalou/google-chat-linux/README.md

 NOTE : You'll probably have to :

-- either `sudo chown root:root /opt/google-chat-linux/chrome-sandbox && sudo chown 4755 /opt/google-chat-linux/` after the .Deb is installed
+- either `sudo chown root:root /opt/google-chat-linux/chrome-sandbox && sudo chown 4755 /opt/google-chat-linux/chrome-sandbox` after the .deb is installed
 - or run `export ELECTRON_DISABLE_SANDBOX=true` before the launch of `/opt/google-chat-linux/google-chat-linux`

 The provided .desktop file takes care of it. (at least it should)